-Body colour deployable rear spoiler, Body coloured bumpers, Engine badge deletion, Quad exhaust tailpipe finisher, Satin black grille, Satin chrome window surround, Switchable active sports exhaust, Wind deflector
+Body colour deployable rear spoiler, Body coloured bumpers, Gloss black rear venturi blade, Quad exhaust tailpipe finisher, Satin chrome window surround, Switchable active sports exhaust, Wind deflector

 Adaptive LED headlights with LED signature daytime running lights, Automatic headlights, Headlight washers, LED tail lights

 12V socket in centre console, Bright metal foot pedals, Cubby box in loadspace, Electric adjustable steering column with memory, Front centre armrest, Jaguar sense, Overhead console, Twin front cupholders

 Driver/Front Passenger airbags, Front/rear seatbelt pre-tensioners, Pass airbag/seat occupancy detector, Passenger airbag off kit, Pedestrian contact sensing and deployable bonnet, Seatbelt reminder for driver and front passenger, Side airbags, Tyre pressure monitoring system

 12 way electrically adjustable front seats with driver's memory function, Front headrests, Lumbar support, Memory function for passenger seat, R performance seats